Swivel-Finance/ubiquitous-language/V2.md

 ### Event
 An observable occurance that is recorded either on-chain or off-chain in Swivel's event store.
 ### Message
-A visible message that is sent from an event store that can be listened for by a user or service.
+A visible message about an `Event` that is sent from Swivel and can be listened for by a user or service.
 ### Signature
 As ECDSA cryptographic signature following the EIP-712 standard which we use to verify the authenticity of an `Order`.
 You will see the `Components` of a Signature (V, R, and S) used throughout the protocol.
 The Hash and Sig solidity libraries exist to service this functionality.
 It should be noted and enforced that `Components` are derived from a `Signature` and that the two are not equivalent. a `Signature` is a 64-bytes and its derived `Components` are a _tuple_ of length 3 consisting of two 32-bytes, the canonical _R_ and _S_,  and a single uint _V_.